Will Smith: Early life

 Willard Carroll Smith II was born on September 25, 1968, in Philadelphia, to Caroline (née Bright), a school board administrator, and Willard Carroll Smith Sr., a U.S. Air Force veteran and refrigeration engineer.
-His mother graduated from Carnegie Mellon University.

-He grew up in West Philadelphia's Wynnefield neighborhood and was raised Baptist.
-He has an elder sister named Pamela and two younger siblings, twins Harry and Ellen.
+Smith grew up in West Philadelphia's Wynnefield neighborhood and was raised Baptist.
+He has an older sister named Pamela and two younger siblings, twins Harry and Ellen.
 He attended Our Lady of Lourdes, a private Catholic elementary school in Philadelphia, and Overbrook High School.
 His parents separated when he was 13 and divorced around the year 2000.

 Smith began rapping at age 12.
-When his grandmother found a notebook of his lyrics, which he described as containing "all [his] little curse words", she wrote him a note on a page in the book: "Dear Willard, truly intelligent people do not have to use words like this to express themselves.
+When his grandmother found a notebook of his lyrics—which contained curse words—she wrote him a note in the book: "Dear Willard, truly intelligent people do not have to use words like this to express themselves.
 Please show the world that you're as smart as we think you are".
-Smith said that this influenced his decision not to use profanity in his music.
+Smith said this influenced his decision to avoid profanity in his music.